How can I use my philosophy major or minor to find a job after graduation?

 Philosophy students are among the most employable in today’s job market (see Careers).
 This is because creative problem solving and critical thinking are the most valued skills that employers look for, and these are just the skills that philosophy students learn to master.
 Other college majors may also help with these skills, but philosophy is the most focused and intensive when it comes to their development.

 Can studying philosophy help with applying to graduate school?

 Yes.
 Philosophy majors consistently outperform all other majors on standardized tests for graduate school admissions.
-This includes the GRE, LAST, GMAT, and MCAT.
+This includes the GRE, LSAT, GMAT, and MCAT.
 Here are some recent studies that document the correlation between excellent test scores and majoring in philosophy (see Careers).

 Is anyone doing philosophy now?

 Here’s the surprise.
 Everyone has the potential to do philosophy.
 This is because everyone can come up with reasons that can support their views on all sorts of philosophical issues, like whether God exists, whether we have a soul that can survive our earthly existence, whether it is better to be honest even if it goes against your personal interest, and many others.
 There are professional philosophers at CSUN and other colleges and universities doing research on both traditional and the latest uncharted issues in philosophy (see What Is Philosophy?).
 Since you have the potential to do philosophy, why not take a course? (see Courses)

 What can I expect in a philosophy course?